 Command-Line Format limit-memory=MB

-Permitted Values Туре numeric
+Туре Numeric

-Default 100 for apply-log (without uncompression), 300 for other operations
+Default Value 100 for apply-log (without uncompression), 400 for other operations

-Min Value 0
+Minimum Value 0

-Max Value 999999
+Maximum Value 999999

+Unit megabyte

 Specify maximum memory in megabytes that can be used by the mysqlbackup command.
 Formerly applied only to apply-log operation, but in MySQL Enterprise Backup 3.8 and higher it applies to all operations.
 Do not include any suffixes such as mb or kb in the option value.